noawe-boi/NoahsObsidianSync/English Gradaude 11 FA2.md

 #### How does the public perceive this topic

 In the modern day, its politically correct and generally accepted that victims of racial prejudice are victims of hate and violence, not seekers of it.
 Despite this, many individuals still believe that the 'five, as well as many other victims of racial attacks are at fault for them .
-Linda Fairstien, the prosecutor for the 'five's case, continued to slander them for years after their exoneration, despite knowing that they could not have been the perpetrators
+Linda Fairstien, the prosecutor for the 'five's case, continued to slander them for years after their exoneration, despite knowing that they could not have been the perpetrators.